dnadella787/Argparse-for-CPP/README.md

     STORE

 n_args is set to 1 and exactly one variable after any of the allowable flags is allowed.
 If the flag is used more than once then it overwrites the variable.
-If you do not want overwrites to be allowed, use the action APPEND instead and check the size of the returned vector from get_append()
+If you do not want overwrites to be allowed, use the action APPEND instead and check the size of the returned vector from get_append().
+This is the only type of action that allows '=' in the flag like "-f=filename".

     STORE_TRUE or STORE_FALSE